 Watch teams of rowers race for a good cause at the 20th annual Dragon Boat Fest!
 There will be Chinese cultural entertainment, the chance to try food from a variety of vendors, tug-of-war, Children’s Village, a mini sport fair and plenty of other off-water games and activities.

-June 15, 2019 @ Lake Banook, 192 Prince Albert Road Dartmouth
+June 13, 2026 @ Lake Banook, 192 Prince Albert Road Dartmouth

-9. Peggys Cove Area Festival of the Arts
+9. Peggy’s Cove Area Festival of the Arts

-Take your budding artist to paint Peggys Cove!
+Take your budding artist to paint Peggy’s Cove!
 Soak up the process, and fall in love with a painting!
 This is an opportunity for everybody to watch artists at work and to talk to them about the artistic process.

 10. Halifax Jazz Festival

-July 9 – 14, 2019 @ Various Venues, Halifax
+July 7 – 12, 2026 @ Various Venues, Halifax

 11. FIN Outdoor Experience

-July 5, July 12, July 19 and July 26 @ Halifax Public Gardens
+July 25, 2026 @ Halifax Public Gardens

 13. Pride Festival

-Participate in numerous diverse events and celebrate with thousands of people as this marks the 31st Halifax Pride Festival.
+Participate in numerous diverse events and celebrate with thousands of people as this marks the 39th Halifax Pride Festival.
 Halifax Pride offers a children’s area on select days where face painting, petting zoo, arts, crafts, and kid-friendly entertainment are all waiting!

-July 18 – 28, 2019 in Downtown Halifax
+JULY 16 – 26, 2026, in Downtown Halifax

 15. Africa Festival of Arts and Culture

-Experience the culture of Africa and people of African descent!
+Experience the culture of Africa and the people of African descent!
 Events include visual arts, drumming, jazz, hip-hop, gospel, spoken-word and more.

-July 20-22 @ Halifax waterfront.
+July 2026 (dates TBA) @ Halifax waterfront.

 16. Tuesday Night Tunes